eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-For each received connection request, the gRPC Agent Connection shall create a new From Server Channel for this agent.
+For each received connection request, the gRPC Agent Connection shall create a new FromServer Channel for this agent.

 Tags:
 - gRPC_Agent_Connection